czhu505/homework4-cunywang/README.md

 4. (1 point) Why is Cloudera's VM considered pseudo distributed computing?
 How is it different from a true Hadoop cluster computing?

 5. (1 point) What is Hadoop streaming?

-6. (1 point) What is the Hadoop Ecosystem?
+What is the Hadoop Ecosystem?

-7. (1 point) How is Spark different from the traditional Hadoop environment?

-8. (2 point) During a reducer job, why do we need to know the current key, current value, previous key, and cumulative value, but NOT the previous value?
+6. (1 point) During a reducer job, why do we need to know the current key, current value, previous key, and cumulative value, but NOT the previous value?

-9. (5 points) A large international company wants to use Hadoop MapReduce to calculate the # of sales by location by day.
+7. (3 points) A large international company wants to use Hadoop MapReduce to calculate the # of sales by location by day.
 The logs data has one entry per location per day per sale.
 Describe how MapReduce will work in this scenario, using key words like: intermediate records, shuffle and sort, mappers, reducers, sort, key/value, task tracker, job tracker.

+### Applied (5 points total)

+Submit the mapper.py and reducer.py and the output file (.csv or .txt) for the first question in lesson 6 for Udacity.
+(The one labelled "Quiz: Sales per Category")